 "And," Kuri stalled, looking up for a moment.
 "This is my place."

-Davis looked in the same direction.
+Davis looked in the same direction and noticed that they were standing at the front gate to her apartment building.
 "So it is."
 He said, still waiting for her to continue.

 They both stood in awkward silence for a moment.